 View Zoom allows you to zoom in or out on a specific area of the plot display area.
-To zoom in or out in View Zoom mode click Zoom (a) on the toolbar.
-For more information on working with View Zoom, see "Zooming" in Chapter 4, "Manipulating the Display".
+To zoom in or out in View Zoom mode click Zoom so on the toolbar.
+For more information on working with View Zoom, see "Zooming" on page 70.

 Canvas Zoom allows you to increase or decrease the magnification of the entire display canvas (which may contain multiple views, depending on the layout) by a specified percentage.
 Canvas Zoom is available by selecting the pull-down percentage list from the top of the tool just under the Help menu.
-For more information on working with Canvas Zoom, see "Zooming" in Chapter 4, "Manipulating the Display".
+For more information on working with Canvas Zoom, see "Zooming" on page 70.